 What will happen if you ignore fintech security?
 3 Main Risks

 After all, be it a blackout or ransomware, your company remains responsible for protecting your customer’s data if it gets lost or damaged.
-And speaking of finances, we must also mention the vulnerability of all information processed.
+And speaking of finances, the fintech software development has so may challenges and we must mention the vulnerability of all information processed.
 So let’s take a look at some of the possible risks.

 Identity theft